abcdabcd987/distributed-consensus-simulator/docs/report.rst

 | The story starts from the Byzantine Generals’ Problem.
 Byzantine is
   now located in Istanbul, Turkey, which is the capital of the Eastern Roman Empire.
 Because at that time the Byzantine Roman Empire was vast, for the purpose of defense, each army is very far apart.
 The generals can only rely on the message sent by postmen to communicate with each other.
-At the time of the war, all the generals in the Byzantine army should reach a consensus whether to attack or not.
+At the time of the war, all the generals in the
+  Byzantine army should reach a consensus whether to attack or not.
 But there may have traitors in the arm.
 At this time, in the case of known members of the rebellion, the remaining loyal generals to reach a consensus agreement without the influence of the traitors is the key to this problem.
 | In a distributed system, usually our goal is to reach Byzantine
   Agreement.
-There may have some corrupted nodes controled by the force of evil.
-Nodes exchange messages through pairwise link.
+There may have some corrupted nodes controlled by the force of evil.
+Nodes exchange messages through a pairwise link.
 At the beginning, a sender node will send messages to other nodes.
 If the sender is honest, it will send the same message to everyone.
   Otherwise, things become more complicated.
 Later on, every node sends the message it received to its neighboring nodes.
-Finally we want all honest node to reach agreement, which means all honest nodes have the same output.
+Finally, we want all honest node to reach an agreement, which means all honest nodes have the same output.
 Moreover, if the sender is honest, then everyone outputs the message it received from the sender.

 Consensus